PrairieLearn/PrairieLearn/sync/process.md

       - Count this course instance as not existing (note that this means that if the course instance previously existed, the course instance will later be soft-deleted from the DB)
       - Abort loading this course instance (note that this means that if the course instance previously existed, any assessments/assessment questions will later be soft-deleted and any zones/alternative groups will be fully deleted)
     - If the file is invalid:
-      - set \$INVALID_CI = TRUE
+      - Set \$INVALID_CI = TRUE
-      - add
+      - Add \$CIID to \$INVALID_SYNCING_CIIDS
-      - report the error to the user but note that the course instance \$CIID does exist and should not be removed from the DB if it’s already there
+      - Report the error to the user but note that the course instance \$CIID does exist and should not be removed from the DB if it’s already there
-    - If the file is valid, record the course instance for syncing
+    - If the file is valid, record the course instance for syncing and add \$CIID to \$VALID_CIIDS
     - Loop over each subdirectory \$TID in the \$CIID/assessments directory
       - If the file `infoAssessment.json` is missing, count this assessment as not existing (note that this means that if the assessment previously existed, the assessment/assessment questions will later be soft deleted and any zones/alternative groups will be fully deleted)
       - If the file is invalid, report the error to the user but note that assessment \$TID does exist and should not be removed from the DB if it’s already there; add \$TID to \$INVALID_SYNCING_TIDS for this course instance